KBI: Man shot by deputies was suspect in Arizona killings - KESQ

 Deputies from Ford County and the Kansas Highway Patrol joined the pursuit and eventually a Clark County deputy forced the truck into a ditch.
 The shootout began when the truck was stopped in Dodge City.

 Sheriff’s deputies from the Clark and Ford counties fired their weapons, the KBI said.
-Malone was shot and killed, and the woman with him was shot and hospitalized in critical condition.
+The woman with Malone was shot and hospitalized in critical condition.
 A handgun was recovered from inside the truck, the KBI said.

 Malone served time in prison in Arizona from June 2010 until June 2020 for convictions for aggravated assault, armed robbery, marijuana violation and other charges, according to online records.